KSI vs Logan Paul 2: Billy Joe Saunders retains WBO title by KO

 But Saunders sent Coceres to the canvas in the penultimate round with a heavy hook, floored him for a second time with a superb uppercut and after dropping him for a third and final time the referee waved off the fight.

-Watch KSI vs Logan Paul 2 on Saturday, live on Sky Sports Box Office, from midnight.
+Watch the KSI vs Logan Paul 2 repeat on Sunday, from 10am on Sky Sports Box Office.
 Book it via your Sky remote or book it online here.
 Even if you aren't a Sky TV subscriber, you can book and watch it here.